massif-press/lancer-data/README.md

 {
   "id": string,
-  "license_level": number, // set to zero for this item to be available to a LL0 character "license_id": string, // reference to the Frame id of the associated license, relevant for variants "variant": string, // optional; name of the main frame license for which this frame is a variant "source": string, // must be the same as the Manufacturer ID to sort correctly "name": string,
+  "license_level": number, // set to zero for this item to be available to a LL0 character "license_id": string, // reference to the Frame id of the associated license; used to link variant frames to the main license
+  "variant": string, // optional; name of the main frame license for which this frame is a variant "source": string, // must be the same as the Manufacturer ID to sort correctly "name": string,